-Board of Education Talawanda City School District 131 West Chestnut Street Oxford, Ohio 45056
+Board Members Talawanda School District 131 West Chestnut Street Oxford, Ohio 45056

-We have reviewed the Independent Auditor's Report of the Talawanda City School District, Butler County, prepared by Plattenburg & Associates, Inc., for the audit period July 1, 2018 through June 30, 2019.
+We have reviewed the Independent Auditor's Report of the Talawanda School District, Butler County, prepared by Plattenburg & Associates, Inc., for the audit period July 1, 2019 through June 30, 2020.
 Based upon this review, we have accepted these reports in lieu of the audit required by Section 117.11, Revised Code.
 The Auditor of State did not audit the accompanying financial statements and, accordingly, we are unable to express, and do not express an opinion on them.

 Our review was made in reference to the applicable sections of legislative criteria, as reflected by the Ohio Constitution, and the Revised Code, policies, procedures and guidelines of the Auditor of State, regulations and grant requirements.
-The Talawanda City School District is responsible for compliance with these laws and regulations.
+The Talawanda School District is responsible for compliance with these laws and regulations.